 Altitude Acclimatization and Health: Safe Travel at High Altitudes

-The most crucial aspect of a trip to Ladakh is understanding altitude and its effects.
+The most crucial part of a trip to Ladakh is understanding altitude and its effects.
 Leh is situated at an altitude of over 11,000 feet, and many surrounding areas are even higher.
-Acute mountain sickness is common among travelers who rush their trip or ignore basic precautions.
+Acute mountain sickness is common among travellers who rush their trip or ignore basic precautions.

 Getting adequate rest upon arrival, staying well-hydrated, avoiding alcohol initially, and ascending gradually are essential.
 Listening to your body is paramount.
 Most well-planned Ladakh trips include acclimatization days to ensure a safe and enjoyable experience.